Michael J. Kieffer

 - 2013-2014: Co-Principal Investigator.
 Teaching practices to accommodate individual differences in middle school English language arts.
 Funded by the National Academy of Education Measures of Effective Teaching Early Career Scholar Grants Program (Peter Halpin, PI).

-- 2012-2017: Collaborator.
+- 2012-2017: Co-Investigator.
 Tools for reading: How children become sensitive to and use word structure in their reading.
 Funded by Social Sciences and Humanities Research Council of Canada (Helene Deacon, PI).

 - 2011-2012: Principal Investigator.
 Exploring heterogeneity in the linguistic, metalinguistic, and reading skill profiles of adolescent English language learners.
 Funded by the Spencer Foundation.